brandon-fryslie/rad-shell/README.md

 ## Caveats

-Directly sourcing your .zshrc file will cause the current shell to exit, for some unknown reason.
-Pull requests for a fix are welcome.
-As a workaround, open a new shell rather than using `source ~/.zshrc`.

 **Important:**  For the time being, you must use my fork of the project which has an important bugfix with regards to module loading order.
 You might see errors about functions not being defined if using the official Zgen repo.